mateomazzucco11/mateomazzucco11/README.md

 - 🎓 &nbsp; Studying Bachelor of Computer Science, on track to finish the 5-year degree in 3 years

+- 🌱 &nbsp; Learning more about Frontend Developement and Backend Architectures.

 <h3>🛠 Tech Stack</h3>